 why learn chinese

-At this point in time, Mandarin Chinese is hands-down the best language to learn in order to get a head start in life.
+At this point in time, Mandarin Chinese is hands-down the best language to learn to get a head start in life.

 The main driver of the language’s attractiveness is China’s booming economy and its status as a rising global superpower.
 Over the last 35 years, China has transformed itself from an impoverished country to becoming what is arguably one of the largest global economies.